 This paint is made using linseed oil as the vehicle and has been mostly replaced by alkyd because of its lower odor.
 It tends to chalk off with exposure to the elements, creating a powdery residue on the surface that must be washed away before re-coating.
 It also doesn't breathe well and will tend to block moisture passing through wall surfaces, this can result in checking and peeling.
 Oil tends to becomes brittle over time making it a poor choice for coating over latex which remains flexible, this can cause the oil top coat to peel as the latex moves and the oil doesn't.
 Thin and clean up with mineral spirits or turpentine.

 Oil and alkyd paint is getting harder to find from local suppliers.
 Because these paints go through a chemical reaction during the whole life of the coating, they emit volatile organic compounds or VOC's into the environment constantly.
 The federal government is in the process of implementing new regulations concerning these toxins which will change the way solvent-borne coating like oil-based paint are made.
-It's still possible to find traditional oils from some suppliers on the internet, but at local stores oil-based coatings will mostly be confined to primers.
+It's still possible to find traditional oils and alkyd paints however.

 When choosing a coating for your project the first consideration is whether the surface you're dealing with is inside or outside.
 Some coatings are made for both situations, but most will be specific to one or the other.
 It's best to use paint designated exterior, outside and interior coatings, inside.
 Exterior products may contain toxic chemicals that are a serious health hazard when used inside and interior coatings used outside will not stand up to harsh weather conditions.